 High Maitnance Organization (HMO Plan)

-An HMO plan is a type of Medicare Advantage Plan that provides health care coverage only from doctors, other health care providers, or hospitals in the plan’s network (except for emergencies).
+An HMO plan is a type of plan that provides health care coverage only from doctors, other health care providers, or hospitals in the plan’s network (except for emergencies).
 A network is a group of doctors, hospitals, and medical facilities contracting with a plan to provide services.

 An HMO plan is sold by private insurance companies, like Turning 65 Solutions.
 Most HMO plans include drug coverage, and other benefits like lower monthly premiums, vision, hearing, fitness memberships, etc.

 The policyholder of the HMO plan must stay in the HMO’s network to receive coverage.
 This means that you will get no coverage if you go to the doctors and hospitals which aren’t contracted with this specific plan and you will need to pay for service in full (except for medical emergencies).
-Therefore, you must stay in your plan’s network to receive coverage.
+Therefore, you must stay in the network of providers that accept this plan to receive coverage.
 Other things that you need to take into consideration about an HMO plan are:

 - You need to choose a primary care physician: it is obligatory to choose a PCP who will coordinate your medical needs among other needs.
 Your PCP is the first go-to person when you have any health issue-related situation